-Here are two main reasons why you may have hot/cold spots in your indoor spaces:
+Here are two main reasons why you may have hot and cold spots in your indoor spaces:

 Closed Vents & Registers